 The Administrative Procedure Act (APA) does not mention the ANPRM as an official part of the rulemaking process.
 Nor is an agency required to issue an ANPRM unless a specific statute or the agency’s own rules require it to do so.
 Also, an agency cannot use the ANPRM’s notice-and-comment period as the only basis for issuing a final rule.
 If an agency chooses to use an ANPRM, it still must issue an NPRM before issuing a final rule on that subject.
 The ANPRM is typically published in the proposed rule section of the Federal Register.

-The arbitrary-or-capricious test is a term of art for the scope-of-judicial-review provision in section 706(2)(A) of the Administrative Procedures Act (APA) directing courts to invalidate agency actions found to be "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
+The arbitrary-or-capricious test is a term of art for the scope-of-judicial-review provision in Section 706(2)(A) of the Administrative Procedure Act (APA) directing courts to invalidate agency actions found to be "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."

 This test applies to all agency action, specifically the review of the factual basis for agency rulemaking.
 In this context, reviewing courts have overturned agency rules if the underlying policy judgments, reasoning, or asserted factual premises of the action are so unreasonable as to be arbitrary.